1871fotc/fotc/docs/walks/printers-2.md

 William was born ca. 1831 in Cork, Ireland, the son of William O'Carroll, a sea captain.
 He brought his family to Brisbane in 1862 on the ship *Chatsworth* and was offered a job at the *Queensland Daily Guardian* after writing a series of letters to the editor of that newspaper.
 He rose to the position of editor of the *Guardian* before it was absorbed into the *Courier* in 1868.
 During his career he edited other newspapers including the *Brisbane Courier* and the *Observer* until [his death on 16 May 1885](https://trove.nla.gov.au/newspaper/article/83676398) from complications from a cold.

+![Brisbane Courier staff standing in front of the Brisbane Courier office building in Brisbane, ca. 1880 ](../assets/brisbane-courier-staff-1880.jpg){ width="70%" }

+<small>[Brisbane Courier staff standing in front of the Brisbane Courier office building in Brisbane, ca. 1880
+](http://onesearch.slq.qld.gov.au/permalink/f/1upgmng/slq_alma21270221690002061).
+The Brisbane Courier office was located on the eastern corner of Charlotte and George street, Brisbane - State Library of Queensland</small>

 ## James Charles Beal <small>(7‑41‑18)</small>

 James Beal was born in 1833 in Sydney where he served his apprenticeship at the *Sydney Morning Herald*.
 He came to Brisbane in 1862 to take up the position of Superintendent at the Government Printing Office where he was promoted to the position of Government Printer in 1867 and held that position until his retirement at the end of 1893.
 Outdoor exercise was recommended for printers for health reasons and James was involved in various sporting circles.
 He died on 24 August 1904 following a bout of influenza.